-From 2010 to 2014, the overall U.S. farm economy experienced a sustained period of favorable conditions that benefitted from generally strong demand for U.S. agricultural products.
-However, since 2014, the agricultural environment has been more challenging with lower commodity prices, as well as lower net farm income.
-Production agriculture remains a cyclical business that is heavily influenced by the demand for U.S. agricultural products and by commodity prices.
-Factors that could affect demand and prices for U.S. commodities include a change in the U.S. government's support programs for agriculture, changes to trade agreements. deteriorating economic conditions internationally or an increase in the U.S. dollar's value, any of which would reduce U.S. agricultural exports.
-In an environment of less favorable economic conditions in agriculture, and changes to direct government support programs, including crop insurance, the System's financial performance and credit quality measures could be negatively impacted.
+Production agriculture is a cyclical business that is heavily influenced by the demand for U.S. agricultural products and by commodity prices.
+Factors that could affect demand and prices for U.S. commodities include a change in the U.S. government's support programs for agriculture, changes to trade agreements and trade policies, deteriorating economic conditions internationally or an increase in the U.S. dollar's value, any of which would reduce U.S. agricultural exports.
+To the extent economic conditions in agriculture remain less favorable, and changes to direct government support programs, including crop insurance, are implemented or there are changes in U.S. and global trade policies, the System's financial performance and credit quality measures could be negatively impacted.

-As regulated entities, the Banks and Associations are subject to certain capital and other requirements which may limit the operations and financial performance of the System.
+As regulated entities, the Banks and Associations are subject to certain capital and other requirements that may limit the operations and financial performance of the System.

 The Banks and Associations are subject to the supervision of, and regulation by, the Farm Credit Administration, including with respect to complying with certain capital and other requirements.
 Compliance with capital and other requirements may limit the System's business activities and could adversely affect its financial performance.
-(See "Farm Credit Administration Capital Requirements" beginning on page 80 of this Annual Information Statement for a discussion on the revised capital requirements.)
+(See "Farm Credit Administration Capital Requirements" beginning on page 81 of this Annual Information Statement for a discussion on capital requirements.)